8 of the Biggest TikTok Scams To Watch Out For

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

+There are a lot of TikTok scams found on the app, including bot accounts, phishing, bogus products, and more.
 One way to avoid TikTok scams (and other online scams) is to get familiar with what they look like.
-We’ll cover the most common TikTok scams found on the app, including:

 You’ll learn some practical tips on how you can avoid getting tricked by scammers if any come your way.
-Keep reading to learn about these common TikTok scams and what to do if you've been scammed on TikTok, including investing in the best antivirus software.
+Keep reading to learn about these common TikTok scams and what to do if you've been scammed on TikTok, including investing in the best identity theft protection software.

 In this article